ArthurClemens/polythene/polythene/polythene.md

 ## Material Design, or custom design

-Polythene (NOTE: work in progress) modules closely follow the [Material Design specification](http://www.google.com/design/spec/material-design/introduction.html), more so than related projects like [Polymer](http://polymer-project.org) and [Angular Material](https://material.angularjs.org/).
+Polythene modules closely follow the [Material Design specification](http://www.google.com/design/spec/material-design/introduction.html), more so than related projects like [Polymer](http://polymer-project.org) and [Angular Material](https://material.angularjs.org/).

 But styling is set up in a flexible way.
 It is actually quite easy to create a theme or change the style entirely.
 See [Theming](#theme).